-The CAMx photolysis rate input file is generated for five albedo ranges, two of which represent the non-snow range (0.04 - 0.08) and three that represent the snow range (0.2 - 0.5 - 0.8).
-CAMx determines the landuse-weighted average surface albedo in each grid cell and interpolates photolysis rates between the five albedos.
-For snow-covered grid cells defined in the time-variant 2D surface input file, CAMx currently uses the photolysis rates calculated for albedo of 0.5, because this is in the middle of the range reported by Herman and Celarier (1997).
-Use of the full range of snow albedo will be considered in future development.
+The CAMx photolysis rate input file is generated for five surface albedos, two of which represent the non-snow range (0.04 - 0.10) and four that represent the snow range (0.1 - 0.2 - 0.5 - 0.9).
+CAMx determines the landuse- and snow-weighted average surface albedo in each grid cell (Section 4.7) and interpolates photolysis rates between the five albedos.